Co-President: Carissa Antonis

 Communications Director: Evelina Sarapi

 Evelina Sarapi is currently a sophomore at Towson University, majoring in Political Science with a minor in Spanish.
 She will be serving as the College Democrats of Towson President for the 2019-2020 year.
 It is believed that she is the chapter’s first female solo President.
-She is also a part of Fusion Dance Team and has created her own organization called “Students Helping Refugees”.
+She has also created her own organization called “Students Helping Refugees”, to raise awareness about refugees on her campus.

 Born and raised in Athens, Greece, she moved to the United States in 2011 and became interested in politics her freshman year of high school through her government class.
 She hopes to help the refugee community in the future.